DesperatePeter/starsector-advanced-weapon-control/README.md

 ship.setCustomData("AGC_ApplyCustomOptions", Collections.singletonMap("!MAGIC!Missile", Arrays.asList("ForceAF", "NoFighters")));
 ```

+If you want to check whether AGC has been installed/loaded by the user:
+It will write the key "AGC_Present" to the CombatEngine custom data.

 ## Known Issues ##

 - Versions before 0.8.2 saved custom classes as persistent data, meaning it was not possible to remove the mod.